kusor/triton-kbmapi/docs/index.md

 The details are largely in [RFD 77](https://github.com/joyent/rfd/blob/master/rfd/0077/README.adoc) still.

-The tl;dr is that when a CN boots, it will authenticate itself to KBMAPI, and then request the pin to unlock its local pivtoken.
+The tl;dr is that when a CN boots, it will authenticate itself to KBMAPI, and then request the pin to unlock its local PIV token.
 Once unlocked, it can supply the zpool encryption key to allow it to be imported.
-It should also at some point allow for recovery (i.e. replaced pivtoken).
+It should also at some point allow for recovery (i.e. replaced PIV token).

 KBMAPI will be a fairly simple and minimal REST service.
-API endpoints provide the means for adding new pivtokens, removing pivtokens, recovering pivtokens (i.e. replacing a pivtoken), as well as providing the PIN of a pivtoken to an authenticated entity.
+API endpoints provide the means for adding new PIV tokens, removing PIV tokens, recovering PIV tokens (i.e. replacing a PIV token), as well as providing the PIN of a PIV token to an authenticated entity.

-When a pivtoken is added, the KBMAPI service will need to generate a recovery pivtoken (a random blob of data) that will be stored on the CN.
+When a PIV token is added, the KBMAPI service will need to generate a recovery pivtoken (a random blob of data) that will be stored on the CN.
 The recovery token serves two purposes:  First, it is used by the CN as the recovery key as described in <<prov-backups>>.
-Second, it is also used by the CN as a shared secret with KBMAPI for the purposes of replacing the pivtoken information of a CN with the data from a new pivtoken.
+Second, it is also used by the CN as a shared secret with KBMAPI for the purposes of replacing the PIV token information of a CN with the data from a new PIV token.

 ### kbmapi-history

-When pivtokens are deleted or reinitialized, the old pivtoken data should be kept in a KBMAPI-maintained history.
-This history maintains the pivtoken data for an amount of time defined by the `KBMAPI_HISTORY_DURATION` SAPI variable.
+When PIV tokens are deleted or reinitialized, the old PIV token data should be kept in a KBMAPI-maintained history.
+This history maintains the PIV token data for an amount of time defined by the `KBMAPI_HISTORY_DURATION` SAPI variable.
 The default shall be 15 days.
-The purpose is to provide a time-limited backup against accidental pivtoken deletion.
+The purpose is to provide a time-limited backup against accidental PIV token deletion.

 #### Attestation

 [yubi-attest](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html)

-Some pivtokens have extensions that allow for attestation -- that is a method to show that a given certificate was created on the device and not imported.
+Some PIV tokens have extensions that allow for attestation -- that is a method to show that a given certificate was created on the device and not imported.
 For Yubikeys, this is done by creating a special x509 certificate as detailed [here](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html).